Qubit-compatible substrates with superconducting through-silicon vias: Device structure

-The main results reported in this article are measured from CPW resonators patterned on chips with TSVs as well as planar reference chips, fabricated from Nb or from the same Ta-based electrode layer as the TSV chips.
-The TSV chips have two to eight CPW resonators coupled to a common feedline through which transmission is measured (see Fig. \ref{fig:structure}).
+Our measurements and results focus on CPW resonators patterned on chips with TSVs, to demonstrate long relaxation time in the presence of TSVs.
+We compare these to planar reference chips with resonators patterned on Nb, or on the same Ta-based electrode layer as on the TSV chips.
+The TSV chips have two to eight CPW resonators coupled to a common feedline through which transmission is measured (see Fig. \ref{fig:structure} ).
 Each resonator acts as a bandstop filter at each of its resonance frequencies, and thus provides a sensitive probe of microwave loss at those frequencies, assuming the internal quality factor $Q_{i}$ and coupling quality factor $Q_{c}$ are of similar order of magnitude.
-Here, the resonators are open near the feedline and shorted at the opposite end, with geometry chosen such that the fundamental $\lambda/4$ resonance frequency varies between 4 and 8 GHz and the coupling quality factor between $2\times10^{4}$ and $7\times10^{6}$.
+Here, the resonators are open near the feedline and shorted at the opposite end, with geometry chosen such that the fundamental $\lambda/4$ resonance frequency varies between 4 GHz and 8 GHz and the coupling quality factor between $2\times10^{4}$ and $7\times10^{6}$.
 The width of the CPW center trace is 20 \textmu m and the gap between the center and ground is 10 \textmu m, as in Ref. \cite{burnett_noise_2018}.
 Overetching past the metal layer is small, less than roughly 50 nm, and no additional trenching is applied.
-The exact dimensions of the CPW cross section are significant when making direct quantitative comparisons since in low-loss resonators, the losses are generally dominated by material imperfections in thin interface layers between different materials, and the participation factors of different interfaces are somewhat geometry dependent \cite{mcrae_materials_2020-1,woods_determining_2019,lahtinen_effects_2020,niepce_geometric_2020}.
+The exact dimensions of the CPW cross-section play a significant role when making direct quantitative comparisons since, in extremely low-loss resonators, losses are generally dominated by material imperfections in thin interface layers between different materials, and the participation factors of different interfaces are somewhat geometry dependent \cite{mcrae_materials_2020,woods_determining_2019,lahtinen_effects_2020,niepce_geometric_2020}.